Global leaders in yoga education power our programs.

 Megan holds a BA in Religious Studies from Loyola University Chicago, and recently earned her MPH from the University of Southern California’s Keck School of Medicine, specializing in Health Education and Promotion.
 Committed to the notion that healthcare is a human right, Megan seeks to empower individuals to live healthier, more fulfilled lives, through an interdisciplinary approach to health that emphasizes preventative care and collaborative action.
 Megan shares in Yoga Ed.’s vision of promoting the health and wellness of children and teens globally, and believes that supporting their academic success through concrete life skills will help build healthier, happier adults.
 As a member of the Yoga Ed. team, she is driven to support Yoga Ed. as a leader in yoga education through quality programming, effectual partnerships, and a dedication to evidence-based research and science.
 Hailing from St. Louis, Missouri, Megan is a recent transplant to the Hawaiian islands, and spends her free time enjoying island living with her husband and golden retriever.

-Akiko McLeod, Program Director
+Akiko McLeod, Director of Programs